mxagar/flask_guide/flask_guide.md

 ## Dynamic Routes

-With dynamic routes we pass variables to the page functions.
+With dynamic routes we pass variables to the page or view functions.
 The effect is that we can type the matching URL address we want, i.e., we pass the variable name through the browser.
-Then, that variable is caught by the page function and it can process it as desired.
+Then, that variable is caught by the page or view function and it can process it as desired.

 One possible application are custom user pages: